We are

 The market for industrial sourcing is broken in two specific ways.

-The first failure: most US mid-market plastics processors pay Western-brand premiums on equipment, parts, and consumables they could be sourcing in Asia for a fraction of the price.
-The reasons are not stupidity — they are language, distance, quality risk, and the absence of a credible technical partner on the ground in China.
+The first failure: most mid-market plastics processors worldwide pay Western-brand premiums on equipment, tooling, and parts that have Asian engineering equivalents — and equivalents that have improved dramatically over the last decade.
+The reasons are not stupidity.
+They are language, distance, quality risk, and the absence of a credible technical partner on the ground in Asia.

 The second failure: most firms that claim to bridge that gap are traders.
-They take a hidden margin on goods, push whichever vendor is cooperating that month, and disappear when the equipment underperforms or the parts arrive out of spec.
+They push whichever vendor is cooperating that month and disappear when the equipment underperforms or the parts arrive out of spec.
 Their incentive is to close the deal.
 Their incentive is not to make your line run better.

-Polynexus exists to be the firm that the broken middle doesn't have.
-We are operator-led, engineering-first, and paid for the work — not for the spread.
+Polynexus exists to be the firm the broken middle doesn't have.
+We are engineering-led — and the engineers are on the ground in Asia, where the work actually happens.

 How we